howardck/BezierBlobs/README.md

 2) One of those parameters, `numPoints`, stipulates the number of vertices to be plotted.
 This allows us to specifiy as coarse or as fine-grained an approximation of a hypothetically perfect superellipse as we like.

-3) In addition to calculating the position of each vertex as a `CGPoint`, our parametric equation also calculates the orthogonal (or normal) at each point as a `CGVector`.
+3) In addition to calculating the position of each vertex as a `CGPoint`, our parametric equation also calculates the orthogonal (ie, normal) at each point as a `CGVector`.
 Our model stores these as an array of tuples:

 	`baseCurve = [(vertex: CGPoint, normal: CGVector)]`

-	where `baseCurve` is the main curve of the superellipse itself.
+	where `baseCurve` is the original superellipse itself.
 Most of the other curves used in the animation are derived from this one.

-Being able to derive the normal for each vertex allows us to slide our vertex markers in and out along them to provide a variety of differing animation outcomes with very little code.
-As one example, although we don't use it in this app, we can easily use our `baseCurve`'s normals to efficiently compute a secondary `offset` curve that shrinks or enlarges our SuperEllipse by any `offset` amount that we like:
+Being able to derive the normal at each vertex allows us to slide our vertex markers in and out along them to provide a variety of differing animation outcomes with very little code.
+As one example, although we don't use it in this app, we can use our `baseCurve`'s normals to efficiently compute a secondary `offset` curve that shrinks or enlarges our SuperEllipse by any `offset` amount that we like:

 	`secondaryCurve  = baseCurve.map{ $0.newPoint(at: offset: along: $1)}`

 where `newPoint` is a `CGPoint` extension.
 A positive offset moves our vertex outward from the base superellipse (thus creating a larger one) and a negative value moves it inward (thus creating a smaller one).
 The  `along: $1` argument is the `CGVector` normal we stored with its corresponding `CGPoint` vertex in the initial baseCurve.

 ------------------------------------------------------------